-Metals X Limited (Metals X or the Company) is pleased to provide its annual update of Mineral Resources for the Renison Tin Operations (Renison) in Tasmania.
-Renison is 50%-owned by Metals X through the Bluestone Mines Tasmania Joint Venture.
+Metals X Limited (Metals X or the Company) is pleased to provide an updated Mineral Resource estimate for the Renison Tin Operations (Renison) in Tasmania.
+Renison is 50% owned by Metals X through the Bluestone Mines Tasmania Joint Venture (BMTJV).